alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The ECDH curves available are: "secp256r1", "secp521r1", "25519" and "448".

 The ECDH functionality is available through the extended transport parameters only.
 A Controller MUST exchange the Sender and Receiver public keys to activate an ECDH session.
+The ECDH functionality is available for peer-to-peer connections only.
+A Sender becomes associated with a peer Receiver at activation when `master_enable` becomes true.

 Note: A Sender/Receiver generates a new public key whenever it explicitly or implicitly becomes inactive.